travBrook/P435/Assignments/Assignment_1/README.txt

 Right now, the only local communication that happens is when the init.py file in the master directory spawns the mapper and reducer main processes...
-I have not implemented it yet, -- although there is remnants of the code lying around -- but for the future, the idea would be that you spawn servers for the mappers/reducers, and make a remote procedure call on the servers to run the main.py files.
+I have not implemented it yet, -- although there are remnants of the code lying around -- but for the future, the idea would be that you spawn servers for the mappers/reducers, and make a remote procedure call on the servers to run the main.py files.
 This was left to the end because it is easier to test without